Bibz87/kubernetes-example/Installation.md

 2. Retrieve kubeconfig file: `sudo cat /etc/rancher/k3s/k3s.yaml`
 3. Update the kubeconfig's cluster IP address to match with your cluster's
 4. Retrieve cluster token: `sudo cat /var/lib/rancher/k3s/server/node-token`
-5. On each node, register with cluster: `curl -sfL https://get.k3s.io |
+5. On each worker node, register with cluster: `curl -sfL https://get.k3s.io |
    K3S_URL=https://$YOUR_SERVER_NODE_IP:6443 K3S_TOKEN=$YOUR_CLUSTER_TOKEN sh -`
    * :warning: Replace `$YOUR_SERVER_NODE_IP` with your cluster's IP address
    * :warning: Replace `$YOUR_CLUSTER_TOKEN` with your cluster's token

 ## :book: External DNS

+:warning: The `External DNS` chart has trouble on systems running `systemd-resolved`: the `Service` gets installed before the `Pod` is able to pull the container's image and highjacks all DNS requests, making it impossible for the `Pod` to be created properly.
+A workaround is to change `/etc/resolv.conf` on all cluster nodes to point to `/run/systemd/resolve/resolv.conf`: `sudo ln -sf /run/systemd/resolve/resolv.conf /etc/resolv.conf`

 1. Update Helm [values](./external-dns/values.yaml) to match with your setup/needs
 2. Install chart: `helm install external-dns --namespace external-dns